Skip to main content

 We hope this article explains the top most common questions and answers in a Texas divorce.
 If you have more questions or you are looking to file for divorce and need additional support and help, it’s important that you find a good divorce attorney that you can trust and can answer all your questions and assist you through the entire process.

-After all, we have been serving the Brazos Valley for more than 20 years, and at C.E.
-Borman & Associates we commit to straight talk and honest advice.
+C.E.
+Borman & Associates has been serving the Brazos Valley for more than 20 years and has remained steadfast in our mission to provide straight talk and honest advice.

 Skip to content